LauraBrown-hub/Bootcamp-Portfolio/Week3_SQL/README.md

 # Bootcamp - Week 3
-This is theWorkbook for Week 3 of a course delivered by Just IT, completed by Laura Brown.
+This is the Workbook for Week 3 of a course delivered by Just IT, completed by Laura Brown.

 This week's content was heavily focused on foundational database concepts and intensive SQL practical application.